In the Footsteps of Paul Greece Tour

 Day by Day

-This morning we will arrive in Athens and transfer to our flight to Thessaloniki and transfer to our hotel for dinner and overnight.
+This morning we will arrive in Athens and transfer to our flight to Thessaloniki and transfer to Kavala.
+Continue on to the modern city of Kavala, sea port for Philippi, called Neapolis in Acts 16.
+Where we will check into our hotel for dinner and overnight.

 This morning we continue on to Pella, birthplace of Alexander, where we see excavations, mosaic floors and artifacts from the 4th century BC.
 Visit nearby Vergina with the tomb of Alexander the Great and then on to Veria, or Beroea, where Paul found people who eagerly received his message, “examining the Scriptures daily to see if these things were true” (Acts 17:11).
 Continue our drive to Kozani and on to Kalambaka for dinner and overnight.